kumahq/kuma-website/app/_src/policies/meshmetric.md

       refreshInterval: 60s
 ```

-This configuration tells {{site.mesh_product_name}} data plane proxy to push metrics to [OpenTelemetry collector](https://opentelemetry.io/docs/collector/).
+This configuration tells {{site.mesh_product_name}} Dataplane Proxy to push metrics to [OpenTelemetry collector](https://opentelemetry.io/docs/collector/).
-Dataplane Proxy will scrape metrics from Envoy and other [applications](/docs/{{ page.version }}/policies/meshmetric/#applications) in a Pod/VM.
+Dataplane Proxy will scrape metrics from Envoy and other [applications](/docs/{{ page.version }}/policies/meshmetric/#applications) in a Pod/VM
-and push them to configured OpenTelemetry collector, every **60 seconds**.
+and push them to configured OpenTelemetry collector, by default every **60 seconds** (use `refreshInterval` to change it).

-When you configure application scraping make sure to specify `application.name` to utilize [OpenTelemetry scoping](https://opentelemetry.io/docs/concepts/instrumentation-scope/)
+When you configure application scraping make sure to specify `application.name` to utilize [OpenTelemetry scoping](https://opentelemetry.io/docs/concepts/instrumentation-scope/).

 #### Pushing metrics from application to OpenTelemetry collector directly

-Right now if you want to expose metrics from you application to OpenTelemetry collector you can access collector directly.
+Right now if you want to expose metrics from your application to OpenTelemetry collector you can access collector directly.

 If you have disabled [passthrough](/docs/{{ page.version }}/networking/non-mesh-traffic/#outgoing) in your Mesh you need to
 configure [ExternalService](/docs/{{ page.version }}/policies/external-services/#external-service) with you collector endpoint.
 Example ExternalService: